AVICII: A life worth remembering

 Netflix's “Avicii - I’m Tim” is a heartfelt tribute to the DJ who defined a generation with his music and story.

 Levels.
 Hey Brother.
-Bromance.
 Wake Me Up.
+SOS.
 Addicted To You.
 These are all the hits that Tim Bergling graced us with and made our 2010’s absolutely EPIC!
-What’s even crazier is how monumental his story is.
 From being an outsider in school, to becoming one of the world’s greatest DJ who changed our lives forever.
-This is the story of AVICII.
+This is the monumental story of AVICII.

 Netflix’s latest documentary film, “Avicii - I’m Tim” is everything from nostalgic to absolutely magical.
 The late Swedish DJ, who changed the trajectory of music for everyone, was finally given a chance to share his story - from his earliest hustle to his tragic end.